-The M.A. consists of an 11-course (33 credits) sequence that includes core classes, practicums, and a 12-credit concentration track.
+The Mster of Arts in Cross-Disciplinary Studies (MACS) degree program requires an 11-course (33 credits) sequence that includes 4 core classes, 1 practicum, and 6 elective.

-Students complete two practicums during their course of study.
+Students complete one practicum during their course of study.
 Practicum placements have been established in an array of settings depending on student's areas of study.
 Students are also encouraged to explore and initiate a practicum setting specific to their own individual interests.

 MACS students will complete a final portfolio project in lieu of a comprehensive examination.
 The portfolio project is designed to demonstrate the cross-disciplinary perspective students acquired and honed in the program.

 - Title Page